ElisabethSchramm/springbootdemo/README.md

         - `com.example.demo.dao.*`
     - Combined pointcuts into `forAppFlow()` for centralized cross-cutting logic
     - Added `@Before` advice to log method calls matched by `forAppFlow()`
         - Used `JoinPoint` to extract method signature
         - Logged method entry with `Logger.info()` for traceability
+    - Added `@AfterReturning` advice to log returned results of matched methods
+        - Captured method signature and result object
+        - Logged successful return values for better observability